 Clinical Nutrition/Nutrition Education - The Master of Science programs are designed to enhance the skills of the nutrition professional.
 The two non-thesis degree programs focus on competency in five core areas: application of nutrition, health promotion and wellness knowledge, teaching nutrition information, and demonstration of the processes of critical inquiry and research, effective professional communication and leadership.
 Courses that apply technology and information and health literacy skills round out the curricula that provide out students with a competitive edge for positions in administration, clinical dietetics, nutrition education, health professional training programs, the health promotion/wellness and food industries, and research.

 The Master of Science degree programs are taught online and are designed for students who are employed full-time, have other personal or professional commitments, are self-motivated and goal-oriented, have the ability to work independently, and cannot or do not wish to relocate for a campus-based program.
 Students enroll in one or two courses per quarter.
-Students enrolled in the Prevention, Health Promotion and Wellness program can enroll full-time, if they desire.
 All program participation is completed online with no on-campus attendance required.
 Students are required to have access to a computer and direct Internet access.
 Contact between faculty and students are conducted primarily through the Internet, e-mail and telephone.
 Although our programs are convenient, it is not an easy route for earning a graduate degree.
 Our academic standards are high and the curriculum is challenging.
 Once students begin the degree program, they have up to five (5) years to complete the Master of Science degree.
 A student who is enrolled part-time, in two courses per quarter, and does not take a leave of absence, can complete the degree in two (2) academic years.
-Full-time students enrolled in the MS in Prevention, Health Promotion and Wellness can complete the degree in one (1) year.
 Students must follow the standard admissions procedures used at Rosalind Franklin University of Medicine and Science.